 En qual suele el pueblo fablar a su vecino,

 Ca non so tan letrado por fer otro latino:

 Bien valdrá, como creo, un vaso de bon vino.”

-Since that moment, Gonzalo de Berceo was considered the father of Spanish language.
-For that reason, the picture of the Monastery of Suso appears in all labels of Bodegas Berceo.
+Since that moment, Gonzalo de Berceo was considered the father of the Spanish language.
+For that reason, the picture of the Monastery of Suso appears on all labels of Bodegas Berceo.